dylanmcd0/stock-screener/README.md

 ## **Overview**
 A lightweight, interactive stock screener built with Dash and Plotly that allows users to visualize stock price data and related news.

-This application provides essential tools for analyzing stocks through candlestick charts with customizable time ranges and relevant news articles.
+This application provides basic tooling for analyzing stocks through price charts with customizable time ranges and relevant news articles.

 ![Stock Screener Screenshot](data/images/current_ui.png)

-I will be adding more features in the future
+I will be adding more features in the future.

 ---
 ## **Features**